scmaverick/slate/source/index.html.md

 username=NTcwNjozOTQ=&password=1c106f90ec274340bde50ea78f410422&client_id=5706&grant_type=password
 ```

-To the right is a sample token request message:

 To request a token:

 1. Submit the request message using the POST method, with the parameters defined above, to the following URL:
   * https://api.eccmp.com/services2/authorization/oAuth2/Token
 2. If your call fails, you'll receive an error response message, indicating that the token has not been generated.
 If your call is successful, you'll receive a response message in JSON format containing the following information:

-Keyword | Required
--|-
-access_token | The Oauth 2.0 token.
-token_type | This value will always be “bearer."
-expires_in | Lifetime of the token in seconds.
-refresh_token | This parameter is not currently used.
+> Below is a sample token response message (for the sake of readability, the token depicted here is much shorter than what a real token would be):

 ```json
 {